dpd28/CIM542-642/dpdFinal/readme.md

 ## Final Show!

 The End of Year show was SO MUCH FUN.
-I wish I could have just spent time trying out everything my fellow classmates made.
-Hoping to link to more pictures.
+It was great to see people interact with what I made; offer feedback and test it.

+What I learned is that the encasement needs to be more sturdy for audio and haptic because the mic is heavier than the GemmaM0 and the vibration disc.

 ![Detail of final project](https://github.com/dpd28/CIM542-642/raw/master/images/Gemma_Vibe_construction_IMG_8762.jpg)